 Twickenham Film Studios

-The TFS Sound department Theatre 2 and shortly Theatre 1 are going through an extensive renovation and tech upgrade, as part of the TW1 complex redevelopment making us the most state of the art, technically advanced Sound theatres in the UK.
+This follows on from the TFS Sound department Theatre one and two which have recently gone through an extensive renovation and tech upgrade as part of the exciting TW1 complex redevelopment ensuring the most state of the art, technically advanced sound theatres in the UK.

 Dan Morgan who is a hugely well-regarded Supervising sound editor, has been brought on board to head up the Sound Editorial team as the new TFS supervising sound editor.
 Having worked closely with Twickenham over the years, and with a credit list that speaks for itself alongside his talent, passion, and vision, made him the natural choice to grow the Sound Editorial offering.

 Dan started off his 20-year Sound career working on live TV and studio dramas.
 Then in 2000 he moved to Hackenbacker where he worked on a range of Feature Film and TV productions until 2008 when he became a Freelance.
 In 2004 he began a long collaboration with multi-awarded director Edgar Wright working on Shaun of the Dead.
 Since then, he has worked on all his films including Hot Fuzz, Scott Pilgrim vs the World, The Worlds End and Baby Driver (which was nominated for both Bafta and Academy Awards for Best Sound).
 He has most recently Co Sound Supervised Edgar’s latest feature Last Night In Soho, which has been received so positively since its premiere at the BFI London Film Festival.
 As such a popular supervising sound editor Dan has been lucky enough to work on films with some of the most respected directors and actors in the industry.